Explained | Herd Immunity and Who Gets the COVID-19 Vaccine First

 Dr Jameel points to the various sero-surveys that suggest we may already have about 150 million COVID infected people in India.

 "What the government should decide is whether it would vaccinate everyone in priority groups or choose those still unexposed.
 If it chooses the former, it wastes precious vaccine doses on those who would have no more than a booster effect.
 If it chooses the latter, it would have to test for antibodies, which adds another layer of logistics and adds to cost.
-WHO recommends vaccinations without prior testing," he added.
+WHO recommends vaccinations without prior testing."

 While lists are being drawn of healthcare workers, elderly and vulnerable, a scientific approach is essential to protect the entire country from a possible next phase of this pandemic.
 As one expert said, "be sensible with big decisions."